rozenn-pineau/Drought-paper/README.md

 ```

 # Randomization analysis for CMH scan / drought variants taking into account LD

+** How many CMH scan SNPs overlap with the ancestry tracks in which the 43 clumps lead SNP for each are?
+(1) extract bed file that has start and end pos for each 43 clumps

 ## Make dataset
 ### Step 1
 Calculate the length of ancestry blocks for the 893 drought adapted-loci : [calculate_ancestry_block_lengths.R](https://github.com/rozenn-pineau/Drought-paper/blob/main/calculate_ancestry_block_lengths.R)